Tonksthebear/gaggle/memory-bank/progress.md

    - `gaggle_notifications`
 2. Develop the corresponding model classes based on the design.
 3. Create callbacks or service objects within `Gaggle::Message` to trigger notification generation.
+4. Update the code so that we have the ability to send messages in threads and send notifications based on those messages and who is in the threads
-4. Write tests to cover model validations, associations, and notification logic.
+5. Write tests to cover model validations, associations, and notification logic.
-5. Update supporting documentation (CHANGELOG, ADRs) as the implementation evolves.
+6. Update supporting documentation (CHANGELOG, ADRs) as the implementation evolves.

 ## Notes
 - This design is targeted for development purposes and may evolve as implementation progresses.